 Decisions on Hoveton’s planning applications are made by two local planning authorities – North Norfolk District Council and the Broads Authority.
 Hoveton Parish Council does not decide applications but is informed of all planning applications in the parish and is a key consultee, meaning the Council is invited to give its views on each application to the relevant planning authority.

-All planning applications received by the Parish Council are logged on a Planning Register and are either taken forward for consideration at the next meeting of the Council or dealt with according to the guidelines set out in the Council’s Planning Protocol.
+All planning applications received by the Parish Council are logged on a Planning Register and are either taken forward for consideration at the next meeting of the Council or dealt with according to the guidelines set out in the Parish Council’s Planning Protocol.

 Planning applications, particularly those concerning ‘major’ developments, can often evoke strong feelings and trigger passionate debates, so Hoveton Parish Council is happy to take local residents’ views into consideration when making its response to an application, should the consultation window allow this (the consultation period for all planning applications is now 21 days, meaning not all planning applications can be considered by the Parish Council at its scheduled meetings).